Bykardinal/deeponiond-docker-build/README.md

 After running this command, docker will automatically load ready to use image and will launch it.
 DeepOnion wallet will start syncing process.

 # How work with DeepOnion docker container after lauch
-for working with docker container you should know container id.
-Run bellow command to see all your containers
+To work with a docker container you should know container id.
+Run the following command to see all your containers:

     sudo docker ps -a
-after this you can send any command to specific container and work with DeepOnion wallet.
+After this you can send any command to specific container and work with DeepOnion wallet.
 As example:

     sudo docker exec <containerID> DeepOnion-cli getnetworkinfo or

-    sudo docker exec <containerID> DeepOnion-cli help you will get all possible commands list.
-They same with Bitcoin-cli, so if you have experience with Bitcoin-cle, you have experience with DeepOnion-cli.
+    sudo docker exec <containerID> DeepOnion-cli help Will list all the available commands.
+They are similar to Bitcoin-cli, so if you have experience with Bitcoin-cli, you have experience with DeepOnion-cli.

-### how launch DeepOnion docker container with using custom working dir.
+###     How to launch DeepOnion docker container using custom working dir?

     sudo docker run -d -v $HOME/.DeepOnion:/root/.DeepOnion deeponionteam/deeponiond-docker-build:tag

+# License

+The MIT License (MIT)

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.